DhiaHan/Images-to-document-converter/README.md

-1. Create a folder that contains all the images you want to convert, and you sould name them with numbers (sorted), For example : 1.jpg, 2.jpg, 3.jpg ...
+1. Create a folder that contains all the images you want to convert, and you sould name them with numbers (sorted), For example : 1.jpg, 2.jpg, 3.jpg ... it's not an important step, but in case you skipped it, the document's pages might not be sorted.

 2. Create a folder where the output documents will be saved.